-In an improved world, you might be able to see the entire park without concerning yourself about passports or other related documents.
-However, before the context will allow you to become a trekker without borders, it is recommended to cross the border as someone who is legally-prepared.
+In an improved world, you might be able to see the entire park without concerning yourself with passports or other related documents.
+However, before the context allows you to become a trekker without borders, it is recommended to cross from one country to the other as someone who is legally prepared.

 While this is no European Union, Americans and Canadians have pretty relaxed rules when it comes to border crossing.
 If you have ever had doubts about crossing the border in a rented car, worry not-it is generally totally fine to go from the United States to Canada or vice versa in a rented car.

 An important thing to take into account is that you must inform the renting company that the car will be used for international travel.
-By doing so, you ensure that the company allows border crossing (some may not) and you will also receive much of the information you need in order to be sure that you are complying with all relevant regulations.
+By doing so, you ensure that the company allows border crossing (some may not), and you will also receive much of the information you need in order to be sure that you are complying with all relevant regulations.

 In other words, renting a car and crossing the border that separates the U.S. from Canada is pretty easy.
 That being said, there may be times when things happen due to human error.
-Whether you, the renting company or the Customs do something wrong, your adventure might start earlier than planned.
+Whether you, the renting company, or the customs do something wrong, your adventure might start earlier than planned.
 If this ever happened to you, we would be entertained to find out more!

 If you are American and want to visit Canada, you can learn more information about legal requirements and other issues from a governmental source by clicking here.